lux9903/COMP30022-Microhard/README.md

     'status': Project's progress-status (In Progress/Complete/Cancel);
     'show_status': Project's show-status (Public/Private);
     'contributors': List of contributors;
+    'skills': List of skills tag that relevant to the project;
     'rating': Number of people give like to the project;
     'process': The process list will describing the project' progression and tasks involved, consist of ProcessId, process's description and tasks list (nodes);
     'nodes': The tasks list belong to certain process, consist of NodeId and description;